Severance Package

 Severance – Section 9 – When to Hire an Attorney for a Severance Package

-If you are serious about maximizing your opportunity for a better severance package, you should consider hiring an experienced severance attorney to review your severance agreement, evaluate your employment history and help you negotiate your severance package.
+If you are serious about maximizing your opportunity for a better severance agreement, you should consider hiring an experienced severance attorney to review your severance agreement, evaluate your employment history and help you negotiate your severance package.

-An attorney with experience negotiating severance packages will know what information is important to highlight and emphasize.
+An attorney with experience negotiating severance agreements will know what information is important to highlight and emphasize.
 They will also know the best way to position you during a negotiation.
 An attorney with experience negotiating these types of agreements should be able to:

 If you are not an attorney, you likely have no way to properly evaluate and value any potential legal claims you have against the Company.
 Often times, this is the source of the greatest leverage in negotiating a severance.
 In this sense, the attorney can act as an “appraiser” to help you understand what the full value of your legal claims are.